veertuinc/anka-docs/content/en/docs/Getting Started/linux.md

 docker-compose up -d
 ```

-It will now build your containers and run the services defined as a daemon.
+This command builds your containers and runs the services defined as a daemon.

 > ***NOTE***
 > To stop the docker containers, run: `docker-compose down`